 - Follow up with your healthcare provider as directed.
 You will need to return every year to get tested for diabetes.
-Your healthcare provider may want to test your blood sugar more often if you are taking diabetes medicine.

 - Do not smoke.
 Nicotine can damage blood vessels.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.